-Regarding active ownership, the Group requires its asset managers, both Group's and Third Parties6, to follow the active ownership principles and requirements set forth in this Guideline or to adopt own guidelines consistent with the principles adopted by the Group.
+Regarding active ownership, the Group (through its GLEs) requires its asset managers, both Group's and Third Parties4, to follow the active ownership principles and requirements set forth in this Guideline or to adopt own guidelines consistent with the principles adopted by the Group.

-With specific reference to monitoring on strategy, financial and non-financial results, risks, and structure of capital, delegated GAM Cos and TP AMs are required to perform monitoring activities on investee issuers according to investment management agreements in place and consistently with applicable Group internal regulations7.
+With specific reference to monitoring on strategy, financial and non-financial results, risks, and structure of capital, delegated GAM Cos and TP AMs are required to perform monitoring activities on investee issuers according to investment management agreements in place and consistently with applicable Group internal regulations5.
 GAM Cos and TP AMs provide Ins Cos with information flows and reports related to the services provided to allow coordination and control.
 Ins Cos set up and maintain suitable internal controls to effectively and constantly supervise the performance of the outsourced investment activities.

-As regards environmental, social, and corporate governance (ESG) issues, the Responsible Investment Group Guideline defines an investment management framework at the Group level for the adoption of responsible conduct in investment activity.
-The Group requires its asset managers, both Group's and Third Parties, to follow the Group ESG integration criteria set forth in the Responsible Investment Group Guideline or, as an alternative, to adopt own guidelines consistent with the principles adopted by the Group.
+As regards environmental, social, and corporate governance (ESG) factors and risks, the Responsible Investment Group Guideline defines an investment management framework at the Group level for the adoption of responsible conduct in investment activity.
+The Group (through its GLEs) requires its asset managers, both Group's and Third Parties, to follow the Group ESG factors integration criteria set forth in the Responsible Investment Group Guideline or, as an alternative, to adopt own guidelines consistent with the principles adopted by the Group.

 - Dialogue with investee issuers, their other shareholders and relevant stakeholders: engagement activities are both proactive, either seeking further disclosure or calling for more awareness and action when weaknesses are identified, and reactive, for example when a controversial event occurs.
-The Group identifies different engagement activities: - Usual Engagement: normal private interactions with investee issuers during the investment process, financial/extra-financial analysis process, or voting process; - Moderate Engagement: specific private (individual or collective[®]) interactions with executives or board members of the investee issuers regarding the strategy, financial and non-financial results as well as risks, capital structure, and specific ESG issue; - Extensive Engagement: specific public (individual or collective) interactions with executives or board members of the investee issuers regarding the strategy, financial and non-financial results as well as risks, capital structure, and specific ESG issue.
+The Group identifies different engagement activities: - Usual Engagement: normal private interactions with investee issuers during the investment process, financial/extrafinancial analysis process, or voting process; - Moderate Engagement: specific private (individual or collective6) interactions with executives or board members of the investee issuers regarding the strategy, financial and non-financial results as well as risks, capital structure, and management of material ESG factors and risks; - Extensive Engagement: specific public (individual or collective) interactions with executives or board members of the investee issuers regarding the strategy, financial and non-financial results as well as risks, capital structure, and management of material ESG factors and risks.